yogacp/android-viewbinding/README.md

 [![Version](https://img.shields.io/badge/version-1.0.1-green)](https://github.com/yogacp/android-viewbinding/releases/tag/1.0.1)
 ----------------------------------------------------------

-A Simple Library to simplify viewbinding delegation in your Android Application
+A simple library to simplify viewbinding delegation in your Android Application

 ### Adding dependencies
 Add this to your build.gradle: